meltoner/agrofelis/README.md

 ## The Potential

-The technologies that could be incorporated on an Agricultural Vehicle could include implements such as :
+The technologies that could be incorporated on an Agricultural Vehicle could include implements such as:
 - Grass Cutter/lawn mower a frequent and necessary application in Orchards
 - Turbine Sprayers useful both in orchards and vegetable cultivation for either pesticide or water soluble fertilizer
 - Fog Sprayers for greater reach in dense foliage and also antifreeze protection with glycerin oil